GeoffreyBooth/node/doc/api/esm.md

 containing only ES module sources, and would be compatible only with ES module-supporting runtimes.

-It is strongly discouraged to publish packages that use conditional exports to provide both transpiled and untranspiled versions of the same package, e.g.
+It is strongly encouraged to only publish CommonJS or use a wrapper approach as described in (1) above instead of publishing packages that use conditional exports to provide both transpiled and untranspiled versions of the same package, e.g. with:
-with:

 <!-- eslint-skip -->
 ```js